StevenMayher/431-2021/classes/class17/README.md

 3. [Project A](https://thomaselove.github.io/431-2021-projectA/) is due on 2021-11-01.
     - The [list of proposals is here](https://github.com/THOMASELOVE/431-2021/blob/main/projectA/proposals.md) and this now includes some trivia on the states and variables that were most commonly selected.
     - We will use some of today's class time to ensure that you have what you need to complete Project A.
-    - The Project A Self-Evaluation Google Form is now available at https://bit.ly/431-2021-projA-self-evaluation.
+    - I updated the [Project A instructions](https://thomaselove.github.io/431-2021-projectA/) lightly on 2021-10-18.
+The main change is to announce that the Project A Self-Evaluation Google Form is now available at https://bit.ly/431-2021-projA-self-evaluation.
 4. I posted to our Shared Google Drive a newly edited and substantially augmented [data set about favorite movies](https://github.com/THOMASELOVE/431-2021/blob/main/classes/movies/README.md#new-and-amplified-data-set).
     - The previous version of the data (from 2021-09-13) included 14 variables.
     - The new version ([431_favorite_movies_2021-10-16](https://docs.google.com/spreadsheets/u/1/d/1t4668vGN-97284uWbH154LQHmj8p90hkIlafPOjnIcQ/edit?usp=sharing)) corrects some errors, and now contains 69 variables on each of the 115 movies identified by students in 431 this year and last.